liamdmcgarrigle/n8n-nodes-zoho-calendar/README.md

 2. Click on "My Calendars" on the right sidebar

 3. Click on your desired calendar and scroll to the bottom.
 Your UID will be the last field on the page

+### Get Event UID

+There is no obvious way to get an event's uid in Zoho's interface.

+You can get it using the node the following ways:
+- Get it from the response when creating a new event
+- Get it from the response of get events list node with a search

 ## Event Actions